malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 But first, what do I mean by the use of the word _consciousness_ and of its derivative, _conscious_?

-In simple terms, I am referring to the internal subjective awareness of self that is lost during sleep and regained upon waking [citation].
+In simple terms, I am referring to the internal subjective awareness of self that is lost during sleep and regained upon waking.
 But even that is vague.
 Which aspects of subjective awareness are included in the term?
 Which of the various things that we can be aware of should be considered as a core component of consciousness?
 Which components can be expected to exist in any form of consciousness, and which components would we argue to negate the existence of consciousness if they were not present?

 I view a minimal consciousness as having the following characteristics:
 * awareness of senses (*)